 Eddy Yeung

 Eddy S. F. Yeung is Postdoctoral Researcher in Comparative Politics at the Department of Politics and International Relations.
-His research examines how political communication, elite strategy, and psychology shape democratic legitimacy under autocracy and the dynamics of conflict escalation and de-escalation, with a focus on East Asia, the United States, and their interactions.
-Uniting his work is a broader interest in how elites and mass publics influence one another in the political system, both domestic and international.
-His work has been published in Comparative Political Studies, International Organization, Science, and The Journal of Politics, among others.
+His research examines how political communication and elite strategy shape democratic legitimacy under autocracy and the psychology of conflict escalation and de-escalation, with a focus on East Asia, the United States, and their interactions.
+Uniting his body of scholarship is a broader interest in how elites and mass publics influence one another in the political system, both domestic and international.
+His work has been published or is forthcoming in Cambridge University Press, British Journal of Political Science, Comparative Political Studies, International Organization, Science, and The Journal of Politics, among others.

 Publications